guash84/DataScienceIBM/README.md

 # DataScienceIBM
-Exercises from the Data Science IBM course
+This respository contain the exercises required to the the Data Science IBM certificata